 Raquel Rosario Sánchez is a writer, campaigner and researcher from the Dominican Republic.
 She specialises in ending male violence against girls and women and is currently pursuing a PhD with the Centre for Gender and Violence Research at the University of Bristol.

-The original, shorter version of this interview was published by Dominican newspaper El Caribe on October 21st, 2019.
+The original, version of this interview was published by Dominican newspaper El Caribe on October 21st, 2019.
 You can read it in Spanish here.

 Read all the interviews in the El Caribe series on sex and gender identity here